Lean-sa dlùth ri cliù do shìnnsear.

 ~traditional Gàidhlig proverb

-For anyone interested in beginning to research ones ancestors, I offer the links in the An Tobar section which pertain to the history of Gaelic tribal and clan names, and maps of tribe and clan areas of Ireland and Scotland, through which one can match up ancestral family names, and begin to then research traditions of tribe, clan, and region.
-These, in addition to personal family lore, were my starting points to receiving Ancestral Tradition.
+For anyone interested in beginning to research their Gaelic ancestors, I offer the links in the An Tobar section which pertain to the history of Gaelic tribal and clan names, and maps of tribe and clan areas of Ireland and Scotland, through which one can match up ancestral family names, and begin to then research traditions of tribe, clan, and region.
+These, in addition to personal family lore, were my starting points to learning and embracing Ancestral Tradition.

-Readers are welcome to participate in discussions about the Creideamh Si and ancestral Gaelic traditions in our online community's facebook group.
-Just follow the link and join us today.
+You are welcome to participate in discussions about An Creideamh Sí in this site's accompanying facebook group; follow the link below to join.